 Why read this? : We look at how to start looking for e-Commerce insights.
 Learn the information sources and processes which got us through our first e-Commerce insights project.
 Read this to learn how to find and use e-Commerce insights.

 Understanding customers is crucial when you first start selling online.

-You need to understand what they need and why they buy to build your e-Commerce plan.
+You have to understand what they need and why they buy to build your e-Commerce plan.

 That means finding and using e-Commerce insights.
 Specific understanding of what drives customer purchase decisions.

 But where do you start?
 What research questions do you ask?
 How do you find out what online customers actually need or want?

 Case study - business context

-As context, this case study is more than 5 years old.
-We were working with an established business, but they’d only just started doing e-Commerce.
+As context, we did that project 5+ years ago.
+It was with an established business, but they’d only just started with e-Commerce.